 When I was learning how to use mass-estimating relationships (MERs) at Georgia Tech, our focus was on reusable launch vehicles, and most of our MERs came from NASA Langley, where my professor had once worked.
-When it came to much of the reusability aspects of the spacecraft, the MER tended to depend on the entry or landing mass of the spacecraft rather than the gross mass or the propellant mass, as I have previously defined.
+When it came to much of the reusability aspects of the spacecraft, the MER tended to depend on the entry or landing mass of the spacecraft rather than the initial mass or the propellant mass, as I have previously defined.

 Systems like thermal protection, wings, aerosurfaces, and landing gear all tended to scale with entry or landing mass.
 So to capture these effects in order to help calculate performance of reusable vehicles, I introduce another non-dimensional term.
 I use the letter epsilon to describe the entry-mass-sensitive mass items divided by the entry mass.

 The difference between the entry mass and the dry mass depends mostly on whether or not the payload is intended to return with the spacecraft, so I include a jettison factor (fjett) whose value is one if all the payload is jettisoned and zero if none of the payload is jettisoned before entry.